pcdavies/DockerBasics/workshops/docker/READMELinux.md

 ### **Step 1**: Obtain a Docker Account

-- If you do not have a Docker Hub account please go to [Docker Hub](https://hub.docker.com/), fill out the fiels illustrated below and press signup.
+- If you do not have a Docker Hub account please go to [Docker Hub](https://hub.docker.com/), fill out the fields illustrated below and press signup.

     ![](images/studentguide/docker_signup.png)

 ### **Step 2**: Install Docker on your Linux OS

-- Navigate to https://docs.docker.com/install/ and follow the instructions specific to your operation system.
+- Navigate to [Docker Installation](https://docs.docker.com/install/) and follow the instructions specific to Linux.

 ### **STEP 3**: Begin Lab 100